 Interactions with co-occurring herbivores

-Besides other rhinocerotid species, the individuals studied co-occurred with many other herbivore mammals Antoine et al., 2010; (Tütken et al., 2006)(Aiglstorfer et al., 2019).
+Besides other rhinocerotid species, the individuals studied co-occurred with many other herbivore mammals.
+The co-occurrence is inferred based on the retrieving from the same stratigraphic level (Kumbi 4: Antoine et al., 2010; Gračanica: Göhlich and Mandic, 2020; Steinheim: Tütken et al., 2006) or by attested interactions between some species (Béon 1: trampling marks, Antoine pers. obs., Sansan: Aiglstorfer et al., 2019).
 Although co-occurrence is not necessarily a good proxy for ecological interactions (Blanchet et al., 2020), it is possible that some of these herbivores were competing for or partitioning food resources with the rhinocerotids.
 Unfortunately, very little has been studied concerning the dietary preferences of the fauna at most of the studied localities with the notable exceptions of Gračanica (Göhlich and Mandic, 2020) and Sansan (Peigné and Sen, 2012).